 - When choosing text, enter “Free_text” that is matched against existing variable paths.
 Confirm by clicking the check symbol.

-- When choosing view, use the drop down menu in the next field to choose appropriate view.
+- When choosing view, use the drop-down menu in the next field to choose the appropriate view.
 Confirm by clicking the check symbol.

-Case sliders allows the user to isolate results when running multiple experiments with ranges of variables.
-Fix one variable and use the case-slider to show results from the cases generated by the range of variables.
+Case sliders allow the user to isolate results when running multiple experiments with range of variables.
+Fix one variable and use the case slider to show results from the cases generated by the range of variables.

 - This task is performed in the Result view.